Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): Concluding Remarks

 \subsubsection{Summary}

-We developed a correct encoding of \lamrfail, a new resource $\lambda$-calculus in which expressions feature non-determinism and explicit failure, into \spi, a session-typed $\pi$-calculus in which behavior is non-deterministically available: a protocol may perform as stipulated but also fail.
-Our encodability result is obtained by appealing to \lamrsharfail, an intermediate language with sharing constructs that simplifies the treatment of variables in expressions.
-To our knowledge, we are the first to relate typed $\lambda$-calculi and typed $\pi$-calculi encompassing non-determinism and explicit failures, while connecting intersection types and session types, two different mechanisms for resource-awareness in sequential and concurrent settings, respectively.
+We developed a correct encoding of \lamrfail, a new resource $\lambda$-calculus in which expressions feature non-determinism and explicit failure, into \spi, a session-typed $\pi$-calculus in which behavior is non-deterministically available: session protocols may perform as stipulated but also fail.
+Our encodability result is obtained by appealing to \lamrsharfail, an intermediate language with a \emph{sharing construct} that simplifies the treatment of variables in expressions.
+To our knowledge, we are the first to relate typed $\lambda$-calculi and typed $\pi$-calculi encompassing non-determinism and failures, while connecting intersection types and session types, two different mechanisms for resource-awareness in sequential and concurrent settings, respectively.